 You can even take practice quizzes, manage files in your personal “locker” and search for specific worksheets.
 Grown-ups: need to freshen up that resume?
 You can do that here – even connect with a career coach and search for online job resources!

-New for 2020: Tutor.com has extended their hours to 7 days a week from 7:00 AM – 11:00 PM to provide additional support to students and families.
+Tutor.com Hours of Operation: Tutor.com has extended their hours to 7 days a week, Monday to Friday from 8:00 AM – 12:00 PM and Saturday and Sunday 8:00 AM to 10:00 PM Eastern time to provide additional support to students and families.

 I cannot say enough great things about HMCPL and the efforts libraries are making to make communities better, smarter and more connected.
 From classes on “adulting” to free lecture and concert series – learning truly is a lifetime program, no matter how big the mosquitoes of distraction may get.
 So while you’re helping the kids connect to what’s great, check out what your library has to offer for you, too.
 You may just outsmart the kids.